On the Space of Ergodic Measures for the Horocycle Flow on Strata of Abelian Differentials: Introduction

 \begin{acknowledgement} The first author is supported in part by a Simons fellowship, a Warnock chair and NSF grant DMS-145762.
 The second author is partially supported by NSF grant number DMS-2247713.
 We thank Hamid Al-Saqban and Barak Weiss for helpful conversations that inspired this project.
+We thank the anonymous referees for many corrections and comments that helped improve the exposition. \end{acknowledgement}